roxane-jacob/MMD_PA2/README.md

 runner_svm_models.py: Contains helper functions for the experiments.

-runner_toydata.py: Experiments in the tiny and large toy dataset.
+runner_toydata.py: Experiments on the tiny and large toy dataset.

-svm.py: Contains the implementation of the (parallelized) SVM class and the RFF Feature Class.
+svm.py: Contains the implementation of the (parallelized) SVM class and the NonLinearFeatures Class.

 utils.py: Contains helper functions for data imports and plotting.